 Together, we’ll ensure your plan isn’t left to chance or endangered by procrastination.
 We’ll leverage our expertise in investment management, planning, and insurance, while coordinating with accountants, attorneys, and human resource representatives to ensure comprehensive implementation.
 Your plan will also require that you take action.
 We’ll provide the coaching and encouragement to help you follow through.

 As our work meets its objectives, the payoff can be significant.
 A well executed financial plan can offer meaningful peace of mind.
 As does the knowledge that we’ll be in touch, like clockwork, when it’s time to track progress, rebalance portfolios, and respond to changes in the market.
 And, as your life changes, we’ll be there to ensure your financial plan evolves with you.
 In the end, we work with you to keep your finances thoughtfully organized, so you’re free to live your life.

 A sliding-scale fee is debited directly from investment accounts managed by Boston Standard.
-Managed assets do not include your current 401(k), 529 plans, etc., though we do provide actionable advice to coordinate these resources with your overarching investement plan.
-For clients with less than $1.75M of management assets a $600 retainer is also due annually.
+Managed assets do not include your current 401(k), 529 plans, etc., though we do provide actionable advice to coordinate these portfolios with your investment plan.
+For clients with less than $1.75M of management assets, a $600 retainer is also due annually.